GitHub Actions Building Blocks

 Step 2: Configure Pipeline Automation

-Those values are available to you once you registered a GitHub app and installed it to a repository.
+Those values are available to you once you installed the GitHub App to a repository and generated a private key.

 Step 3: Create a Workflow Trigger